OlavHN/comoyo.github.com/_posts/2013-08-09-How_to_efficently_operate_the_Arduino_GSM_shield_with_a_battery_pack.md

 ---
 layout: post
 authors: christian
-title: Battery operating the Arduino GSM shield
+title: How to efficently operate the Arduino GSM shield with a battery pack
 category: M2M
 ---

-**This is a follow up post on how to build a water temperature sensor using the Arduino GSM shield and Xively.
+**This is a follow-up post on how to build a water temperature sensor using the Arduino GSM shield and Xively.
 This post should make sense on its own, but if you want to read the first part you can find it [here](/blog/2013/08/01/m2m_adventures/).**

 The biggest problem with the sensor we made in the first post is that it cannot operate on battery power for any considerable amount of time.
 In our testing using 8 AA-batteries the sensor lasted for about 24hrs, which is not acceptable for most sensors.
 So, how can we make it run for longer periods of time?